 Once you arrive at the cancer center, a receptionist will greet you at the front desk and direct you to where you will need to go.
 If you are a new patient, please plan to arrive 30 minutes before your scheduled first visit.

 Yes.
 If you need a wheelchair or an escort, talk to the receptionist at the information desk just inside the front entrance.
 Passengers can be dropped off at the main entrance of the cancer center, or you may park temporarily (parking is limited to 20 minutes) in the circle driveway while you get a wheelchair.
 For questions, call the information desk at 916-734-5959.

 For information on accommodations near the UC Davis Comprehensive Cancer Center, click here.

 Cancer treatment often requires surgery.
 If you need surgery, it will take place either in the UC Davis Health's outpatient surgery center or the Main Hospital.
 A team of nurses and surgery coordinators will work with you and your physician to help plan your surgery.

 You can expect outstanding treatment and care at the surgery center and the Main Hospital.
-Our depth of expertise and resources, including our use of advanced medical technology, has enabled UC Davis to be one of U.S. News and World Report's top hospitals in the nation for 16 consecutive years.
+The depth of expertise and resources at UC Davis Health including our use of advanced medical technology, has enabled UC Davis Health to be one of U.S. News and World Report's top hospitals in the nation for 16 consecutive years.